-Delta County Memorial Hospital is committed to keeping you safe while providing the care that you need from the people you can trust, close to home.
+Delta Health is committed to keeping you safe while providing the care that you need from the people you can trust, close to home.
 Here are the steps we are taking to keep you safe in our Hospital and Clinics.

 For more information on our frequently asked questions, visit our FAQ page about receiving care at our Hospital and Clinics.

-Here’s how we’re keeping you safe when visiting Delta County Memorial Hospital and Clinics:
+Here’s how we’re keeping you safe when visiting Delta Health and Clinics: